Experimental Study of High-Frequency Vibration Assisted Micro/Mesoscale Forming of Metallic Materials

 Is Version Of

-Micro/meso-scale forming is a promising technology for mass production of miniature metallic parts.
-However, fabrication of micro/meso-scale features leads to challenges due to the friction increase at the interface and tool wear from highly localized stress.
-In this study, the use of high-frequency vibration for potential application in the technology of micro/meso-scale forming has been investigated.
+Micro/mesoscale forming is a promising technology for mass production of miniature metallic parts.
+However, fabrication of micro/mesoscale features leads to challenges due to the friction increase at the interface and tool wear from highly localized stress.
+In this study, the use of high-frequency vibration for potential application in micro/mesoscale forming has been investigated.
 A versatile experimental setup based on a magnetostrictive (Terfenol-D) actuator was built.
-Vibration assisted micro/meso-scale upsetting, pin extrusion and cup extrusion were conducted to understand the effects of workpiece size, excitation frequency and the contact condition.
-Results showed a change in load reduction behavior that was dependent on the excitation frequency and contact condition.
-The load reduction can be explained by a combination of stress superposition and friction reduction.
+Vibration assisted micro/mesoscale upsetting, pin extrusion and cup extrusion were conducted to understand the effects of workpiece size, excitation frequency, and the contact condition.
+Results showed a change in load reduction behavior that was dependent on the excitation frequency and the contact condition.
+The load reduction exhibited in this study can be explained by a combination of stress superposition and friction reduction.
 It was found that a higher excitation frequency and a less complicated die-specimen interface were more likely to result in a friction reduction by high-frequency vibration.

 This article is from Journal of Manufacturing Science and Engineering 133 (2011): 1, doi:10.1115/1.4004612.
 Posted with permission.